danielabar/meblog/src/markdown/hack-your-rrsp-refund.md

 ---
 title: "Hack Your RRSP Tax Refund"
 featuredImage: "../images/tax-season.png"
-description: "Learn how to get your RRSP tax refund throughout the year."
+description: "Why wait a year to get your RRSP tax refund?
+Learn a neat trick to get it faster."
 date: "2021-04-11"
 category: "personal finance"
 ---